 - Liaising with others (when needed) to help make changes happen

-- Addressing mental health problems such as depression, eating disorders, anxiety, bipolar disorders and PTSD
+- Addressing mental health problems like PTSD, depression, anxiety, bipolar dysfunctions and eating disorders

-- Agreeing on what will be covered during sessions
+- Establishing what will be covered during sessions

 Counselling Near Carlton